Click to upload or drop an audio file

 How accurate is it?

 It uses a compact Whisper model, which is good for clear speech.
-Accuracy drops with heavy background noise, strong accents or overlapping voices — and you can always edit the transcript.
+Accuracy drops with heavy background noise, strong accents or overlapping voices — and you can always edit the transcript before you download.

 What's the difference from Speech to Text?